rpm-software-management/rpm/docs/manual/spec.md

 Used to mark and/or install files as licenses.
 Same as %doc, but cannot be filtered out as licenses must always be present in packages.

+#### %missingok (since rpm >= 4.14 in standalone form)

+Used to mark file presence optional, ie one whose absence does not cause --verify to fail.

 #### %readme

 Obsolete.